Contents

 But, how often do you have one of the world’s most important museums to yourself, where you can explore uninterrupted and ask a guide any question you can think of about the art and history of the artifacts around you?

-During an EmptyMET tour, you’ll have exclusive VIP access to the Metropolitan Museum of Art.
 You’ll head inside before the museum opens for general admission for the day and have an opportunity to walk through the exhibits with a museum guide.
-Talk about an authentic once-in-a-lifetime NYC gifting experience!

 Pro Tip: Major New York City museums provide free admission hours weekly or monthly throughout the year, allowing tourists to enjoy many spectacular exhibitions for free.
 If you wish to visit a couple of New York City’s museums, make sure to check their calendar and take advantage of the free admission hours.